When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Here are 30 ideas for making your seven-year-old’s birthday super special.

-Why not read through this list together to create a fabulous extravaganza that you know they’ll love?
-Equally, if you’re planning a surprise party, you’ll definitely find great ideas on our list.
+Read through this list together to create a fabulous extravaganza everyone will love.
+If you are planning a surprise party, these ideas are sure to be a hit.

 1. Bake Off